-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective commercial debt recovery advice and representation.
+We are a diverse, multi-lingual law firm, with solicitors that use the best-in-class technology to provide clients with streamlined, modern, and highly effective commercial debt recovery advice and representation.
 Askews Legal has a wealth of experience in complex debt collection and has successfully guided SMEs and large organisations throughout the UK on the recovery process.

 Below are the answers to some common debt recovery questions.

 How can I recover an unpaid debt from an insolvent business?

 Recovering money owed from an insolvent business can be challenging, especially if you are unaware of the legal procedure around paying creditors of an insolvent company.

 Our experienced Insolvency Solicitors will ensure you have the information required to recover as much of an outstanding debt as possible from an insolvent company.